Mirasio/Mirasio.github.io/_posts/2014-3-3-Hello-World.md

 3) Destroy enemy towers and barraks and throne.
 4) Ugrade your abilites.
 5) Do not feed enemies.
 6) Communicate with your team.
+7) Choose your hero from 112 heroes.

 Winning condition